x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

 In case the data set is a flat list of observations, observations will be found directly under a data set object.
 In case the data set represents time series or cross sections, the observations will be found under the series elements.

-### id

-*String* *nullable*.
-Id provides an identifier for the data set.
-Example:

-    "id": "ECB_EXR_2011-06-17"

-### name

-*String* *nullable*.
-A human-friendly name for the dataset.
-Example:

-    "name": "Bilateral exchange rates"

-### description

-*String* *nullable*.
-Description provides a plain text, human-readable description of the dataset.
-Example:

-    "description": "The nominal effective exchange rate (EER) index is a summary measure of the external value of a currency vis-á-vis the currencies of the most trading partners, while the real EER - obtained by deflating the nominal rate with appropriate price or cost indices - is the most commonly used indicator of international price and cost competitiveness.
-Daily spot exchange rates provided by the Front Office Division."

 ### action

 *String* *nullable*.
 Action provides a list of actions, describing the intention of the data transmission